roysubs/custom_bash/README.md

 alias chrome="\"/mnt/c/Program Files/Google/Chrome/Application/chrome.exe\""   # Chrome.
 Can use with URL:       chrome www.google.com
 alias notepad++="\"/mnt/c/Program Files/Notepad++/notepad++.exe\""             # Notepad++.
 Can use with files:  notepad++ ~/.bashrc
 ```

+To use Ctrl+Shift+C/V for Copy/Paste operations in the console, need to enable the "Use Ctrl+Shift+C/V as Copy/Paste" option in the Console “Options” properties page (done this way to ensure not breaking any existing behaviors).

 Opening a file with a Windows tool as above uses a share called `\\wsl$`, e.g. in the above example, it displays as `\\wsl$\Ubuntu-20.04\home\boss\.bashrc`
 The `~` directory maps to `%localappdata%\lxss\home` (or `%localappdata%\lxss\root` for root) and not to `%userprofile%`